ubereatsgoat99-arch/Blooket-hacks-personal/README.md

 # Blooket Hacks (Personal Use Only)

-This repository contains a collection of scripts designed **for educational purposes(trust)** related to Blooket.
-These tools were created by a student at ISU for personal experimentation and learning about how client-side code interacts with web applications.
+This repository contains a collection of scripts designed **totally for educational purposes (trust)** related to Blooket.
+These tools were created by Advik for personal experimentation and learning about how client-side code interacts with web applications.

 ## ⚙️ How to Use

 1. Open your browser and navigate to **Inspect → Console**.
 2. Copy and paste the contents of `hacks.js` into the console.
-3. Press **Enter** to execute the script. (if it doesn't work well then go cra an ocean skid)
+3. Press **Enter** to execute the script. (if it doesn't work well then go cry an ocean skid, and fuck u )

-> **Note:** These scripts are intended for private testing and learning.
-Using them in violation of Blooket’s Terms of Service may result in account suspension or bans.
-Use responsibly and at your own risk.
+> **Note:** These damn scripts violate the fucking Blooket Terms (and I don't give a fuck if you get banned) so use at ur own risk.

 ## ⭐ Contribute